P- Reviewers Imagawa A, Rajeshwari K, Wasko-Czopnik D S- Editor Wen LL L- Editor A E- Editor Wang CH

 On the basis of radiological, bone marrow biopsy and microscopic findings the tumor was staged as 1A.
 The patient received a 4 cycles of 36 Gy external beam radiotherapy.
 After radiation therapy the he received four doses of Rituximab, as consolidative treatment.

 After the treatment complete remission was achieved.
 The patient is seen at our institute regularly.
 Follow up endoscopies every 6 mo over last three years with targeted biopsies at the site of previous ulcers as evidenced by cicatrix formation have been negative.

-].
+Esophageal cancer generally presents with symptoms of dysphagia and weight loss.
+There has been a trend of increased incidence of esophageal cancers in population less than 55 years.
 In the case that we report the patient presented with classical sign and symptoms but the rare nature of the histological classification of the disease made the diagnosis difficult to make.

 In summation this case illustrates an instance of biopsy proven primary esophageal MALT lymphoma in a 37 years old man, with history of dysphagia, odynophagia and weight loss.
 The malignancy presented as persistent ulcers seen in mid esophagus, 31 cm from the incisors.
 Radiographic studies including CT scanning done at the time revealed localized disease without any spread to surrounding structures.
 The patient was referred to oncology where he received several cycles of radiation therapy.
 On subsequent follow ups the patient was found to be cured of the disease with normal endoscopic findings.
 Blind biopsy samples were taken from the esophagus which proved to be negative for any neoplastic process.